 Join the Freedom Center this summer for a dynamic, transformative learning and leading experience!
-June 13-August 4, we travel from the Bay Area and beyond with middle and high school students, engaging thousands of members of the nation’s community dialogues on civic engagement and democracy, that will change lives! #GetCivic
+June 26-August 3, we travel from the Bay Area and beyond with middle and high school students, engaging thousands of members of the nation’s community dialogues on civic engagement and democracy, that will change lives! #GetCivic

-Follow us on social media June 24 to August 4, 2017, for this summer’s Civic Engagement Pilgrimage!
+Follow us on social media June 26 to August 3, 2018, for this summer’s Civic Engagement Tour!
 High school and college aged young people will travel throughout the West Coast answering what we can do as a society to get more civically engaged!
 This is our 27th year of producing hard hitting, boot camp-like, traveling classes/civic engagement projects.
 We will travel with an 18-foot truck, prepare our own meals, sleep on gym floors and in tents, spend time in forests and rivers, carry out press interviews, make public speeches and organize community-based dialogue circles on how and why to engage in civics, and in DEMOCRACY!!
 This is a life changing experience.

-- Develop understanding of the role of ethics, values, and civic engagement and voter education
+- Develop understanding of the role of ethics, values, and civic engagement in education

 - Ability to analyze and synthesize historical, political, economic and cultural work

-- Learn how to advocate for voters rights
+- Learn how to advocate for yourself and others

-- Build meaningful lifelong relationships with people from other cultures, experiences, and nations
+- Build meaningful lifelong relationships with people from other cultures and nations

 Join Us: Follow us on this journey, Share your opinion, Spark conversation.
 Why?
 Because You Matter.